neaps/tide-predictor/packages/tide-predictor/README.md

 })
 ```

+Note that, for now, Neaps **will not** do any timezone corrections.
+This means you need to pass date objects that align with whatever timezone the constituents are in.

 ## Tide prediction object

 Calling `tidePredictor` will generate a new tide prediction object.
 It accepts the following arguments:

 - `constituents` - An array of [constituent objects](#constituent-object)
 - `options` - An object with one of:
-  - `phaseKey` - The name of the parameter within constituents that is considered the "phase"
+  - `phaseKey` - The name of the parameter within constituents that is considered the "phase" because many constituent datum come with multiple phases (in the case of NOAA's data, they are `phase_local` and `phase_GMT`).
   - `offset` - A value to add to **all** values predicted.
 This is useful if you want to, for example, offset tides by mean high water, etc.

 ### Tide prediction methods